Ayms/node-Tor/README.md

 * anonym : if true switch to ArrayBuffers and iAnonym processing, see [Ayms/iAnonym](https://github.com/Ayms/iAnonym) and [Ayms/node-typedarray](https://github.com/Ayms/node-typedarray)
 * NB / CIRC_KA: number of circuits kept alive permanently and renewed every CIR_KA time
 * privkey : OR private key
+* window :  switch to ArrayBuffers instead of node.js's buffers (default is true)
+* window_browser : switch to js cryptography instead of node.js's one (true for the OP inside the browser, false for the OR)

 For now the certificates used for TLS connections with Guards are files in ./lib and can be generated as indicated here http://nodejs.org/api/tls.html.
 It will be generated dynamically.